jmcvaughn/dotfiles/.docs/README.md

 zpool import -af
 ```

+Remember to set `ashift` to an appropriate value for your disks.
+If creating a dataset to host VM images, remember to set `recordsize` to match the disk block size to minimise write amplification.
+For SSD pools, enable `autotrim` with `sudo zpool set autotrim=on <POOL>`.
+A period manual TRIM or externally-scheduled TRIM (e.g. cron or systemd timer) is recommended as automatic TRIM skips small ranges.

 After running `setup.sh`, enable [Canonical Livepatch](https://ubuntu.com/livepatch).

 If using an Intel server board, consider installing Intel's One Boot Flash Update (OFU) utility to update firmware from the operating system by downloading it from https://downloadcenter.intel.com and installing the include deb package: